sara-sabr/technology-budgeting/handbook.md

 ### Modular contracting

 By combining user-centered design, agile, product ownership, DevOps, and building with loosely coupled parts, it’s possible to break up a large, risky contract into a handful of smaller contracts.
 A contract should be small enough that the agency will have no compunction about giving no further work to a non-performing vendor, replacing them with a new vendor.
 (See "[Procure services, not software](#procure-services-not-software)" for how this is done.)
 The rest of the vendors will continue working, so the total loss of velocity will be minimal.
 A new vendor should have no difficulty taking over for the old one, since the old one was delivering completed, documented, tested software every two weeks.
-Another benefit is that small contracts may come in under your state’s simplified procurement threshold, meaning that agencies can write a request for proposals, publish it, and award a contract, all within 90 days or so.
+(TO-DO)Another benefit is that small contracts may come in under your state’s simplified procurement threshold, meaning that agencies can write a request for proposals, publish it, and award a contract, all within 90 days or so.

 There are vendor teams that specialize in working as we’ve described here.
 As a rule of thumb, an agile development team of 5–9 people costs between \$1–2M/year, depending on their geographic location.